Header image

 Or in Museums

-RF-8 (BuNo 146898) that had been damaged by hurricane Katrina in Mobile, Alabama was returned to the National Museum of Naval Aviation (NMNA) in Pensacola, Florida and was being considered for use as a ground target at Egland AFB.
+RF-8 (BuNo 146898) that had been damaged by hurricane Katrina at Battleship Memorial Park, Mobile, Alabama was returned to the National Museum of Naval Aviation (NMNA) in Pensacola, Florida and was being considered for use as a ground target at Egland AFB.
 This particular airplane was part of the initial contingent of aircraft to fly over Laos in 1964 with VFP-63.
 In addition to multiple carrier cruises with the Navy, it also served with Marine squadron VMJ-4 at Navy Dallas from 1969-1971.

 [The aircraft went through LTV and received the P-420 engine and some other avionics updates and then continued in service with VFP-306 until September of 1984 when I delivered the plane to the Naval Air Museum in Pensacola.
 With the P-420 engine the plane would go supersonic in basic engine thrust in straight and level flight.